 - Part 3 of the Children and Families Act 2014, which sets out schools’ responsibilities for pupils with SEN and disabilities

 - The Special Educational Needs and Disability Regulations 2014, which set out schools’ responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the SEN information report

 Our SEND policy and practice reflect the principles of the SEND Code of Practice , the SEN and Disability Act [amended 2001], Index for Inclusion [updated 2001] the Discrimination and Disability Act [Dec.2006].

-For further information please look on this website where relevant documents including the SEND statement and policy are published.
+For further information please look on this website where relevant documents including the SEND and Accessibility policies are published.

 How do we work in partnership with families?

 We are committed to work in partnership with you to support your child’s education.

 Throughout your time at Oaklands, you, as parents of a child with additional needs, are given regular opportunities to discuss your child’s progress and concerns.
 These opportunities can occur, for example, through: